wusai2333/trib/doc/lab1.md

 	// Get the list.
 	ListGet(key string, list *List) error

-	// Append a string to the list, succ will always set to true.
+	// Append a string to the list.
+Set succ to true when no error.
 	ListAppend(kv *KeyValue, succ *bool) error

-	// Removes all elements that equals to kv.Value in list kv.Key
+	// Removes all elements that equal to kv.Value in list kv.Key
 	// n is set to the number of elements removed.
 	ListRemove(kv *KeyValue, n *int) error